 While Azure Storage Reserved Capacity can offer incredible savings for many companies, there are some catches.
 You should carefully consider the requirements before committing to purchasing reserved capacity.

 If you have decided that Azure Blob Storage is your desired destination for data, HubStor can help maximize your Azure investment by providing a feature-rich cloud platform built on Azure Blob Storage, and able to take full advantage of Azure Storage Reserved Capacity (a topic we’ll cover in a follow-on post).
+As part of HubStor’s own pricing structure we’ve decided to put this helpful video together to help you better understand how our pricing works.

 If the HubStor platform sounds like it might help your company, please contact us to get started.